 Costis Maglaras -- Teaching

+The cases below are used in my two MBA courses; the revenue management cases can also be used in MS and PhD classes .
+Please follow the appropriate link through Columbia CaseWorks if you are interested on a particular case.
 All of the cases involve a fair amount of data that students use to build models, optimize decisions, test hypotheses, etc. For some of these cases I have supporting files that can be useful in teaching the respective material; please email me directly for the latter.